PR News

 A dedicated session will also spotlight Saudi Arabia's approach to youth empowerment in communications, in line with Vision 2030.
 This conversation will explore how the Kingdom is fostering a vibrant environment for both local and international investment, positioning itself as a global leader in innovation driven by an empowered, future-ready generation.

-The event will conclude with the MEPRA Fellowship Awards, recognising the highest level of membership awarded by the MEPRA Board to individuals who have made exceptional contributions to the PR and communications industry in the Middle East.
+The event will conclude with the MEPRA Fellowship Awards, recognising the highest level of membership awarded by the MEPRA Board to individuals that have made exceptional contributions to the PR and communications industry in the Middle East.

 "Saudi Arabia's communications landscape is evolving at a breathtaking pace.
 We're seeing remarkable talent rise to meet a moment of extraordinary ambition.
 But with that promise comes the responsibility to build with intention and impact, to elevate the role of communications from tactical support to strategic driver," said Kate Midttun, Chairperson of MEPRA.